Soong Ai-ling: Life

 Born in Shanghai, she attended McTyeire School beginning at age 5.
-Soong Ai-ling arrived in the United States at the Port of San Francisco, California on June 30, 1904, aboard the SS Korea at the age of 14 to begin her education at Wesleyan College in Macon, Georgia.
-She returned to China in 1909 after her graduation.
+Soong Ai-ling arrived in the United States at the Port of San Francisco, California on June 30, 1904, aboard the SS Korea at the age of 14.
+She attended Wesleyan College in Macon, Georgia.
+Soong returned to China in 1909 after her graduation.
 In late 1911, she worked as a secretary for Sun Yat-sen, a job later taken by her sister, Soong Ching-ling, who later became Madame Sun Yat-sen.

 Soong Ai-ling met her future husband, Kung Hsiang Hsi, in 1913, and they married the following year in Yokohama.
 After marrying, Soong taught English for a while and engaged in child welfare work.

 In 1936, she founded the Sandai Company (also called Sanbu Company) and became a successful and immensely rich businesswoman in her own right.
 During the Second Sino-Japanese War, she was active in the Committee of the National Friends of the Wounded Soldiers and the National Refugee Children's Association, and chair of the local Hong Kong section of the Committee of the National Friends of the Wounded Soldiers.

 The three Soong sisters made public appearances in Hong Kong in favor of relief work until 1940, when the Japanese radio stated that they would evacuate rather than join the Chinese government in Chongqing to endure the war conditions.
 In response to this, they left for Chongqing, where they continued to appear to boost public morale touring hospitals, air-raid shelter systems and bomb sites during the war.
 They founded the Indusco (also called Gungho) organization to protect Chinese industry during wartime conditions, an organization in which Soong Ai-ling was most active of the sisters.

 During the later years of the war, Soong Ai-ling, her husband, and her children were accused of graft, corruption, black-marketing and war profiteering.
 In 1944, her husband was finally asked to step down as minister of finance.
 She and her husband transferred their immense wealth and business abroad and left for the US.

-She died at age 84 on October 18, 1973 at New York-Presbyterian Hospital in New York City.
+She died at age 84 on October 20, 1973 at New York-Presbyterian Hospital in New York City.
 She is interred in a mausoleum at Ferncliff Cemetery in Westchester County, New York.